 - Place the pieces of salt pork in the bottom of the crock pot.

 - Drain the beans and add to the crock pot.

 - Mix together the molasses and mustard and stir into the beans.

-- Cover with boiling water by 1 inch.
+- Cover with boiling water until it is above the bean level by 1 inch.

 - After about 6 hours, taste and adjust the seasonings, adding salt, pepper, molasses and/or mustard to taste.